Uuf Kya Jaadoo Mohabbat Hai: Reception

 Taran Adarsh of Bollywood Hungama gave the film a rating of one-and-a-half out of five stars and said that "On the whole, UUF KYA JAADOO MOHABBAT HAI?! has some appeal for the youth, who may take to it initially.
 But it just doesn't have the jaadoo to sustain in the wake of strong oppositions in the coming weeks".
-A critic from Indiaglitz opined that "The two newcomers are more watchable than most of the more with-it but less watchable wannabes who queue up for stardom", but criticised the film's similar plotline to Dil To Pagal Hai.